 Here are five other foods that you'll see recalled from time to time because of E. coli, along with tips on how to safely prepare them.

 Sprouts are grown in warm, humid conditions ideal for the growth of bacteria like E. coli, as well as salmonella and listeria.
 They're at their most dangerous when eaten raw, but cooking them can reduce risks and kill harmful bacteria.
 Between 1996 and 2016, there were 46 U.S. outbreaks of food-borne illness from sprouts.
-In 2017, the U.S. Food and Drug Administration (FDA) began taking steps to curb the high number of bacterial illnesses linked to contaminated raw sprouts.
+In 2017, the FDA began taking steps to curb the high number of bacterial illnesses linked to contaminated raw sprouts.

 Bottled water is usually safe when it comes to bacterial contaminants, but in 2015, Niagara Brand bottled water issued a recall out of an abundance of caution because of possible E. coli contamination, even though no illnesses were reported.
 The danger from E. coli-infected water usually comes from sources like private wells or drinking straight from a body of water that has been contaminated.
 If you're getting your drinking or cooking water from a source that could possibly be contaminated, there are ultraviolet water-treatment systems that can kill the bacteria, or in a pinch, boiling the water for at least one minute will also kill contaminants.